wormhole-foundation/wormhole-docs/learn/infrastructure/vaas.md

 ### Token Transfer

-Tokens are transferred from one chain to another using a lockup/mint and burn/unlock mechanism.
-While many bridges work on this basic premise, this implementation achieves this by relying on the generic message-passing protocol provided by Wormhole to support routing the lock and burn events from one chain to another.
-This makes Wormhole's token bridge ultimately chain-agnostic.
-An implementation can be quickly incorporated into the network if a Wormhole contract exists on the chain we wish to transfer to.
-Due to the generic message-passing nature of Wormhole, programs emitting messages do not need to know anything about the implementation details of any other chain.
+Tokens are transferred between chains using a lockup/mint and burn/unlock mechanism.
+Many bridges use such a basic method, but the implementation described leverages the generic message-passing protocol provided by Wormhole to handle the routing of lock and burn events across chains.
+This approach ensures that Wormhole's Token Bridge is chain-agnostic.
+The bridge can be rapidly integrated into any network with a Wormhole contract.
+Wormhole's generic message-passing does not require any program to send messages to understand the specific implementation details of other chains.

 To transfer tokens from Chain A to Chain B, we must lock them on A and mint them on B. The tokens on A must be proven to be locked before the minting can occur on B. To facilitate this process, Chain A first locks the tokens and emits a message indicating that the locking has been completed.
 This message has the following structure and is referred to as a transfer message: